willbrid/api-platform-training/README.md

-# API Platform Tutorial part 1 Learning from SymfonyCasts
+# API Platform Tutorial part 1 and part 2 Learning from SymfonyCasts